 Whether you’re naturally organized or a free spirit, a regular routine can help tame the chaos, creating a more peaceful atmosphere in your home.
 The best evening routines are simple and flexible, yet offer some consistency.
 Each family’s routine will be slightly different, but should focus on meeting three basic needs:

 - Physical needs: food, cleanliness, and sleep

 - Emotional needs: stress release and well-being

-How you meet these needs is not nearly as important as that you do meet them — for both your children and yourself.
 Developing a flexible — yet predictable — routine creates a framework for meeting these needs automatically, even when life gets busy.
 The ideas below aren’t meant to be all-inclusive, but can serve as a starting point to help you develop and tweak a nighttime routine that works for your family.

-- Establish family dinners.
-Whether you love to cook or you’d rather order in, family dinner is as much about the company as it is about the food.
-Try to eat together at the table at least three nights each week.
+Establish family dinners.
+Whether you love to or you’d rather order in, family dinner is as much about the company as it is about the food.
+Try to eat together at the table at least a few nights each week.
 Enlist your partner and children in helping prepare the meal and cleaning the kitchen.
 Even young children can wash vegetables, spin a salad, or put bowls on the table.
 Keep a few frozen meals, prepped vegetables, or bagged salads on hand for busy evenings.

 Most families have times and seasons that are busier than others.
 During these times, some of your routines might need to change or be simplified.
 Remember, how we meet basic family needs is less important than that we meet them.
 It’s okay to ditch traditions that no longer work in favor of something that might be even better.